ckbadgujar2003/CyberNecromancy/README.md

 ## Introduction

-In the shadowy corners of the digital realm, CyberNecromancy delves into the mysterious and often hidden aspects of cybersecurity.
+In the shadowy corners of the digital realm, necr0mancer delves into the mysterious and often hidden aspects of cybersecurity.
 Whether you’re a seasoned security expert or an aspiring necromancer of the digital world, these projects offer a glimpse into the darker side of technology.

 ## Projects

-Here’s what you can explore within CyberNecromancy:
+Here’s what you can explore within necr0mancer:

 - [SEH Overflow](seh_overflow_exploit/): Gain unauthorized control over a vulnerable application by manipulating its structured exception handling mechanism.
 - Shadow Tools: Utilities and scripts designed for dark magic—think penetration testing tools and more.